Horton Plains National Park

 Summary

-• Horton Plains National Park is located in Sri Lanka’s central highlands, approximately 200 kilometers east of Colombo.
+• Horton Plains National Park is in Sri Lanka’s central highlands, about 200 kilometers from Colombo.

-• The park offers breathtaking landscapes, including the iconic World’s End viewpoint and Baker’s Falls.
+• Key attractions include World’s End and Baker’s Falls.

 • The best time to visit is during the dry season from December to March.